Sanket-Kedar/CarbonWatch-Global-CO2-Emission-Insights/README.md

 Number of Records: The dataset contains 50,599 records and 79 columns.

-Source: The dataset was obtained from <a href=https://www.mavenanalytics.io/data-playground?order=date_added%2Cdesc&pageSize=1000&search=global%20co2%20emissions> Global CO2 Emission Dataset </a>
+Source: The dataset was obtained from <a href= "https://www.mavenanalytics.io/data-playground?order=date_added%2Cdesc&pageSize=1000&search=global%20co2%20emissions" > Global CO2 Emission Dataset </a>

 <h2>Dashboard</h2>